 Growth Mindset

 I’m sure you’ve heard about nurturing a growth mindset in your kids.
-We’ve recently started using the Big Life Journal so that we can continuously nurture this mindset.
-(It’s great for me too!)
+We’ve recently started using the Big Life Journal for Kids (and they have one specifically for teens that I’ve just ordered) so that we can continuously nurture this mindset.
+Confession: It’s great for me too!

 Acknowledge Good Sportsmanship